The Best Car Insurance for Drivers With Bad Credit

-The Best Car Insurance Companies for Drivers With Poor Credit
+The Cheapest Car Insurance Companies for Drivers With Poor Credit

 If your insurance rate is high because of your credit score, switching companies could help you save money.
-MoneyGeek's analysis compares rates for 100/300/100 comprehensive and collision coverage (which also provides liability insurance) to narrow down a list of the most affordable companies for drivers with a credit score between 524 and 577.
+MoneyGeek's analysis compares rates for a driver with a full coverage policy to narrow down a list of the most affordable companies for drivers with a credit score between 524 and 577.
 We found that GEICO and Nationwide have cheapest rates for most drivers.
 If you come from a military background, USAA is the cheapest option on average.

 Average Car Insurance Cost With Poor Credit*